Monday, August 7, 2023

 July 29, 2023

-We departed from Fayette, Michigan in very light winds.
+We departed from Fayette, Michigan in very light winds with Shoo Fly at our side.
 Our day was spent motoring along, enjoying an easy ride.
-Our next stop was to be Jackson Harbor on Washington Island for a two night stay.
-We called ahead to ask about depths because both sailboats have deep drafts; Shoo Fly draws 5 feet and Mystic 5.5, which means we need about 6 feet of water to float.
+Our next stop was meant to be Jackson Harbor on Washington Island for a two night stay.
+We called ahead to ask about depths because both of our sailboats have deep drafts; Shoo Fly draws 5 feet and Mystic 5.5.
 After entering the harbor, we were told to pass the red day marker and make our way directly to the dock.
-Moving very slowly, with Shoo Fly following, we did just that.
-There was a boat sitting on the end of the dock, next to the channel where our slips were with folks chatting and watching us approach.
-We were about 200 feet off the dock when we ran aground.
+We did just that, moving very slowly.
+A boat was sitting in our way, on the end of the dock next to the channel where our slips were.
+Folks on board were chatting and watching our approach.
+We ran aground about 200 feet off the dock.
 Dave attempted to back us off while I warned Dan and Nena not to follow.
-They turned around right at a floating green clorox bottle that someone had placed in the harbor.
-We were stuck there.
+They turned around right at a floating green Clorox bottle that someone had placed in the harbor and headed back out of the harbor.
+We were stuck in place.
 Contemplating our options, we watched Shoo Fly come to a dead stop as they hit a rock.
 Dan realigned toward the channel we'd entered and made his way out.
-Dave kept trying to back off until the wind lessened just a little and we finally popped free.
+Dave kept trying to back off with no luck until the wind lessened just a little and we finally popped free.
 He quickly turned Mystic and headed out of the very shallow water.
 We passed the green bottle to our starboard, unsure of it's purpose but going with our gut.
-Once back into the deep water, we contacted Dan and Nena and made the joint decision to head for Rock Island, just across the bay, instead.
+Once back into the deep water, we contacted Dan and Nena and made the joint decision to head for Rock Island, just across the bay.

-Later, we talked to our friend Mark, a local experienced sailor from Nestegg.
+Later, we talked to our friend Mark, a local sailor who is very experienced sailing Green Bay.
 He told us that we should have aimed at the left corner of the dock instead of the right where our slip was.
-We were surprised to learn that Mark had placed the green clorox bottle at the left edge of the channel to assist boaters.
-Mark said that running aground in Jackson Harbor is very common for sailboats.
+We were surprised to learn that Mark had placed the green Clorox bottle at the left edge of the channel to assist boaters.
+Mark said that running aground in Jackson Harbor is very common.

-We beat feet out of Jackson Harbor and headed for Rock island.
-The big sailboat from Fayette was tucked inside the dock.
-The pier outside of Rock Island is completely exposed to the west winds we were experiencing so our approach was sketchy.
+Shoo Fly and Mystic crossed the bay and headed for Rock island.
+The 52 foot sailboat we saw in Fayette was tucked inside the dock.
+The pier is "L" shaped.
+The outside is completely exposed to weather.
+The west winds we were experiencing made our approach sketchy.
 We tied Mystic off then prepared for Shoo Fly to come in.
-Both boats were rocking pretty badly.
-As Shoo Fly attempted to tuck in behind us, her stern was getting forced into the corner of the dock.
+Both boats were bucking badly.
+As Shoo Fly attempted to tuck in behind us, her stern was getting forced into the corner of the dock, her bow was pushed away from the dock.
 I grabbed the bow line as Nena yelled a warning that they were about to hit the cement pier.
-Dave used all his strength to hold them off, saving them from certain damage.
-In the process, their stanchion snapped off at the base.
-Later, Dan was able to tie it in place.
-It held incredibly well but they would not be able to trust that stanchion for the rest of the trip.
+Dave used all his strength to hold Shoo Fly off.
+His attempts definitely saved them from certain damage, but in the process, their stanchion snapped off at the base.
+Dan was able to tie it in place and it held incredibly well, but they would not be able to trust that stanchion for the rest of the trip.

 Rock Island Concrete Dock

-The captain of the 52 foot sailboat saw us being hammered and offered to let us raft up to him in the calm waters inside, but we declined their generosity.
+The captain of the 52 foot sailboat noticed that we were being hammered by conditions on the outside of the dock and offered to let us raft up to him in the calm waters inside, but we declined their generosity.
 We usually only raft with boats we know well because you have to climb across their boat to get to land.
 We didn't want to impose on them.

-The Rock Island ferry has two loading spots, one inside and one out.
-Where it lands is based on weather conditions in order to safely load and unload campers and hikers visiting the park.
-A small fishing boat was taking the ferry landing spot on the inside pier.
-We tied up about 1 foot from the yellow line where the ferry docks on the outside.
-We had to tip our solar panel so Shoo fly could tuck in one foot behind us.
+The Rock Island ferry has two loading spots, one inside and one outside the pier.
+It docks based on weather condition, choosing the safest option for loading and unloading visitors to the park.
+A small fishing boat was in the ferry landing slip on the inside pier.
+We tied up about one foot from the yellow line on the outside.
+We had to tip our solar panel so Shoo fly could tuck in only six inches behind us.
 It was a tight fit!
-Both boats were getting hit with rollers on the nose and bobbing 2 feet up and down.
-It was rough as the winds increased and bouncing got worse.
+Both boats were getting hit with rollers on the nose and bobbing two feet up and down as the winds increased and the bouncing got worse.

 The Park Ranger asked Dave to help her move the little fishing boat out of the ferry's way for the next loading.
 The ferry's last run of the day is at 4:00.
 We planned to move inside right after but a power boat snuck in and took our spot.
 Resigned to spending a difficult night on the outside, we joined Dan and Nena for dinner aboard Shoo Fly.
-We heard a loud bang and felt a violent impact.
-Dan thought Shoo Fly hit Mystic but we found that Shoo Fly's metal toe rail hit the concrete dock taking a chunk out of it.
+We were having a great time until we heard a loud bang and felt a violent impact.
+Dan thought Shoo Fly hit Mystic but we found that Shoo Fly's metal toe rail had hit the concrete dock taking a chunk out of it.
 It was time for us to move!

-The fishing boat had left and the power boat that took our spot on the inside informed us that they were leaving too.
-When Shoo Fly hit the cement dock everyone came off their boats to see what happened.
+The fishing boat left and the power boat that took our spot on the inside informed us that they were leaving too.
+When Shoo Fly hit the cement dock everyone heard it and came off their boats to see what happened.
 The crew of the big sailboat offered to help us walk our boats around from the outside into the protection behind the pier.
-One of the kids helping was about 10 years old.
+Everyone pitched in including a child about 10 years old.
 This was an awesome example of the support we experience within the boating community.
-Nena took the videos below.
+Nena took videos of the transfers.

 Mystic on the outside wall at Rock Island